From oct 2010 my educational posts are published only on Pip

 The Iranians rest in my mind with their listlessness.
 I felt they didn't have much hope for any changes and I'm not sure that they knew what changes they wanted.
 They seem to often rely upon medical and scientific proofs and it was clear that our countries don't present the same facts.
 In Sweden we believe homosexuality proven not to be a contaminating disease and women are not yet proved to be better fitted in sense of orientation than men.

-Our Egyptian queen-like participants confirmed a sense of that not much has changed after the revolution, but when digging a little deeper it turned out that she was now allowed to talk about what ever she wanted to talk about in public and people are performing and letting their messages out loudly on the streets.
+Our participants confirmed a sense of that not much has changed after the revolution, but when digging a little deeper it turned out that she was now allowed to talk about what ever she wanted to talk about in public and people are performing and letting their messages out loudly on the streets.
 The remaining frustration is not to disrespect though.
 It requires lots of energy, dreams and high goals to succeed with the performance of this people - they have still far to go to reach the goals they were breaking the ice for.

 The Palestinian girls could have been my Stockholm neighbours and yet they and their parents have been living in contingency for all of their lives.
 Revolutionized news can never touch them as they have never had a stable state.
 These entrepreneurs have huge will to make change and even though they found it hard to register a company targeting a good cause, they had found their own ways to deal with it - slow but concrete.
 Both them and the Jordanian girl had run into system problems with their projects when trying to create job opportunities for unprivileged women.
 Women who are not allowed to work in a house where there is a man present or carry the garbages outside the house are not easy to engage and when succeeding their salary goes directly to her husband anyway.
 But clearly the failures only create new ideas to move forward.